 When a divorce is finalized, the individual without any income may have to contend with having little to no credit history.
 For someone who was married for a long period of time, this means they may find that their credit history is no different than a teenager’s, which makes it incredibly difficult to apply for credit or loans.

 For those going through a divorce, there are ways to prevent the previously mentioned scenarios from happening.

 Don’t wait to talk about financials until you’re served with divorce papers.
 In fact, discussing the financial future if something goes wrong should be talked about even before saying “I do.”
 It’s not romantic, but it’s important.

 When the marriage begins to sour, it’s time to start working on a plan.

-This is also the time when you want to open up individuals accounts, both credit and deposit.
+Start the switch from joint to individual accounts, both credit and deposit.
 If there is a settlement agreement that states who will pay what debt, verify these bills are being paid on time.
 Also, try to include language stating what will happen if debts are not paid in a timely fashion.

-Signing up for a credit-monitoring service is beneficial since it will keep you apprised in the event an ex decides to be vindictive and opens up accounts under your name.
+Getting a free credit report and signing up for a credit-monitoring service are beneficial since they’ll keep you apprised in the event an ex decides to be vindictive and opens up accounts under your name.
 It’s also a good idea to change any passwords an ex may know.

-Consider mediation.
 Divorce isn’t cheap.
-A survey by Nolo showed that the average divorce in the U.S. cost $15,500 with the most common hourly rate for divorce attorneys being $250.
+A survey by Nolo showed that a divorce in the U.S. can cost as much as $23,300 if requiring a lawyer and trial on two or more issues.
+The survey also found an average rate of $270 per hour for divorce attorneys.
 In comparison, divorce mediation can often be done for far less or even free.